Author: Vanessa Ngan, Staff Writer, 2006.

 Omalizumab, an anti-IgE monoclonal antibody, has been reported to be effective in some refractory cases of angioedema.

-The goal of treatment for chronic angioedema is to reduce itch, swelling, tenderness and pain to a tolerable level to maintain function (e.g. work, school, sleep).
+The goal of treatment for chronic angioedema is to reduce itch, swelling, tenderness and pain to a tolerable level to maintain function (eg, at work, school, and during sleep).

 Acute episodes of hereditary angioedema do not respond to adrenaline, antihistamine and corticosteroids.
-Fortunately most acute episodes of Type I and II hereditary angioedema are non life-threatening.
+Most acute episodes of Type I and II hereditary angioedema are non life-threatening.